- Notifications

 - TypeAgent is currently tested in English.
 Performance may vary in other languages.

-For developer who wants to modify TypeAgent and contribute to our repo.
+For developers who want to modify TypeAgent or contribute to our repo.

 Microsoft TypeAgent Repo is a mono-repo, with components organized with the following root folders based on language used.